Matter -

 2. Acids & Alkalis

-Students will then be looking at the physical and chemical properties of metals and non-metals.
+Students will study physical and chemical properties of metals and non-metals, the reactions of metals with oxygen and acids and displacement reactions.
 Students will start developing their practical skills by testing various substances to identify whether they are acids or alkalis using different indicators.
+They will also apply their knowledge of the reactivity series to suggest whether displacement reactions will take place.

 Students will learn about the structure of the Earth by looking at the rock cycle and how different types of rocks were formed.
-This unit will then extend on to the structure of the Universe.
+This unit will then extend on to the structure of the Universe, the Solar System and the Earth as a planet in the Solar System.

-Reactions - 30 minute end of topic test covering : Metals & Non Metals, Reactions with Oxygen & Acid, Reactivity Series, Displacement Reactions, Physical & Chemical Changes, Hazard Symbols, Acids & Alkalis, Indicators, Neutralisation.
+Reactions - 26 mark end of unit online assessment covering: Metals & Non Metals, Reacting Metals with Oxygen & Acids, Reactivity Series, Displacement Reactions, Physical & Chemical Changes, Hazard Symbols, Acids & Alkalis, Indicators, Neutralisation.

-Earth - 30 minute end of topic test covering: Composition of the Earth, Rocks & the Rock Cycle, Weathering, The Solar System, The Moon, Seasons, Satellites.
+Earth - 26 mark end of unit online assessment covering: the Composition of the Earth, Rocks & the Rock Cycle, Weathering, The Solar System, The Moon, Seasons and Satellites.

 A chemical substance which can be used to identify acids and bases.